timgates42/spine/README.md

 $ npm test
 ```

-But this isn't very practical for development, since it runs the test suite multiple times agains different versions of jQuery.
+But this isn't very practical for development, since it runs the test suite multiple times against different versions of jQuery.

 A better approach is to install the Karma CLI